gitcnd/SerialID/README.md

 2. In your IDE, select Sketch -> Include Library -> Add .ZIP Library
 3. Choose File => Examples => SerialID => hello
 4. Hit the "build" button an enjoy!

+(To use ENV_USERNAME/ENV_COMPUTERNAME - do this)
+1. Locate the platform.txt for the board you're using (e.g. %USERPROFILE%\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.14\platform.txt)
+2. Find the line starting with this:   recipe.hooks.prebuild.1.pattern
+3. Insert the following line above it:-

+recipe.hooks.prebuild.0.pattern.windows=cmd /c echo #define ENV_USERNAME %USERNAME% > "{build.source.path}\myenv.h" & echo #define ENV_COMPUTERNAME %COMPUTERNAME% >> "{build.source.path}\myenv.h"

+4. Save and restart Arduino.
+5. Note: this will create the new file myenv.h alongside every sketch you build
+6. If you do NOT want this feature, put this above the include:  #define NO_MYENV